ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d2 - a - (REVIEW) React - Hooks and Lifecycle.md

 - Avoid side effects during render phase

-- COMMON MISTAKE: invoke function in JSX & that function has side-effect (eg. fetch data)
+- COMMON MISTAKE: invoke function in JSX & that function has side-effect (e.g. fetch data)

 - EXPLAIN HOW TO MAKE API REQUEST & how to render results in jsx